Dr. Demento

 Hansen created the Demento persona in 1970 while working at KPPC-FM in Pasadena, California.
 After playing "Transfusion" by Nervous Norvus on air, DJ "The Obscene" Steven Clean remarked that Hansen had to be "demented" to play it; Clean and Peter Wolf then devised a "mythical character" named Dr. Demento that would become Hansen's persona.
 His weekly show went into syndication in 1974 and was syndicated by the Westwood One Radio Network from 1978 to 1992.
-Broadcast syndication of the show ended on June 6, 2010, but the show continued weekly online until Hansen's retirement in October 2025.
+Broadcast syndication of the show ended on June 6, 2010, but the show continued weekly online until his retirement in October 2025.

 Hansen holds a master's degree in ethnomusicology and has written for magazines and as a liner notes author for recording artists outside the novelty genre.
 He is credited with introducing generations of listeners to early and mid-20th-century artists such as Harry McClintock, Spike Jones, Jimmy Durante, Benny Bell, Rusty Warren, Yogi Yorgesson, Nervous Norvus, Allan Sherman, Ray Stevens, Candy Candido, Stan Freberg, and Tom Lehrer.
 He also helped bring "Weird Al" Yankovic to national attention.

 Early life

 Barret Eugene Hansen was born in Minneapolis, Minnesota, the son of an amateur pianist.
-He began his record collection at age 12 after finding that old 78 RPM records were 5¢ each at a local thrift store and credits his parents with introducing him to novelty music, commenting that his passion for music might not have developed had he been born later and been exposed to television at a younger age.
-He attended Reed College in Portland, Oregon, serving as Program Director of KRRC in 1960 and general manager in 1961.
+He began his record collection at age 12 after learning that old 78 rpm records were 5¢ each at a local thrift store and credits his parents with introducing him to novelty music, commenting that his passion for music might not have developed had he been born later and been exposed to television at a younger age.
+He attended Reed College in Portland, Oregon, serving as program director of KRRC in 1960 and general manager in 1961.
 He wrote his senior thesis on Alban Berg's opera Wozzeck and Claude Debussy's Pelléas et Mélisande.
 He graduated in 1963 and later earned a master's in folklore and ethnomusicology from UCLA.

-After completing his masters degree, he lived for two years in Topanga Canyon with members of the rock band Spirit, briefly working as a roadie for them and Canned Heat.
+After completing his master's degree, he lived for two years in Topanga Canyon with members of the rock band Spirit, briefly working as a roadie for them and for Canned Heat.
 He joined Specialty Records as an A&R man and started his weekly radio show while there, later moving to Warner Bros.
 Records.
 He prepared many "Warner/Reprise Loss Leaders" mail-order compilations in the 1970s, which were advertised on inner sleeves and only available by mail order at $1 per LP.
 Most were double LPs, priced at $2, at a time when double LPs typically cost $9.98.
 As Barry Hansen, he contributed magazine articles (Rolling Stone, Down Beat, Hit Parader), liner notes, and wrote the "Rhythm and Gospel" chapter in The Rolling Stone Illustrated History of Rock & Roll.